WSU-mkijowski/lab-1-hashing-EstuardoXII/README.md

 hash)

 ```
+Three leading zero's.
 0463these
 8542these
 1792are

+Five leading zero's
 321909these
 ```

 * How many words were in your dictionary?
-  * 14
+  * There are 14 words inside the provided dictionary.
+  * ` cat data/dictionary | wc -l` output is 14.
 * How many nonces did your code iterate over?
   * A total of 10,000 (0000 - 9999).
-  * After trying to get a 5 leading zeros coin, it can do 1,000,000.
+  * After trying to get a 5 leading zeros coin, it can do 1,000,000 (000000 - 999999).
 * What was the maximum number of hashes your code *could* compute given the above?
   * With 10,000 nonces and 14 possible words from the dictionary, a total of 140,000 possible hashes.
   * After trying to get a 5 leading zeros coin, a total of 14,000,000 possible hashes.